-ObamaCare’s hardship exemptions apply to those who have had certain life circumstances that qualify as “hardships”.
-There are many things that will qualify you for a hardship, but in simple terms: If you wanted to buy health insurance and you were unable to because of a life circumstance or situation outside your control, than you most likely qualify for a hardship exemption.
+ObamaCare’s hardship exemptions apply to those who have had certain life circumstances that qualify as “hardships.”
+There are many things that will qualify you for a hardship, but in simple terms: If you wanted to buy health insurance and you were unable to because of a life circumstance or situation outside your control then you most likely qualify for a hardship exemption.

-If any of the following circumstances apply to you, you may qualify for a hardship exemption from paying fee, and/or qualify for a catastrophic plan, and/or qualify for a special enrollment period.
+If any of the following circumstances apply to you, you may qualify for a hardship exemption from paying the fee, and qualify for a catastrophic plan, or qualify for a special enrollment period.
 Not all exemptions last for a full calendar year.
 You’ll need to submit documentation to be granted an exemption in most cases.

 Information below obtained from HealthCare.Gov